-UN HRC: United Nations Human Rights Council
+United Nations Human Rights Council (UN HRC)

 Under-Secretary-General: Edanur Göçmen

-Academic Assistants to the Committee: Berat Broc Zorlu, Mehmet Emin Akyar
+Academic Assistant: Berat Broc Zorlu,

 The racial discrimination in United States of America dates back in fifteenth century.
 Starting from the discovery of the new world, also called the lands of America, the exploitation of the land was an issue due to the need of raw materials which also required millions of skilled laborers.
 The enslavement of Indians rapidly proved to be inefficient because the native population was hard to control and it was profoundly affected by the diseases brought from the Old world.
 Proletariat in Europe had not counted as skilled labour force since they are not accustomed to the weather of the new land.
 The final solution came from Africa where Europeans discovered a potential slave market at the time of their arrival in the middle of the fifteenth century.
 The enslavement of blacks continued until 1864, Thirteenth Amendment to the United States Constitution which abolished the slavery.